-Some of the mobile home plots towards the centre of the site are not as spacious as you might like.
-However on a plus there is a lot of "green space" on the rest of the site.
-There is plenty for kids to do, including Eurocamp kids clubs (double check details with Eurocamp) as well as activities laid on by the campsite itself.
+There is a lot of "green space" on the campsite and there is plenty for kids to do, including a Eurocamp kids clubs (double check details with Eurocamp) as well as activities laid on by the campsite itself.
 The site is popular with British and Dutch holidaymakers.
 The site is quite a distance from a lot of the main tourist attractions in this area.
 However there is plenty to do on the site and the excellent range of evening entertainments finish for the night at a reasonable time of 11pm.
 The restaurants and takeaway are good as well if you feel like a night off from self catering !

 Booking Your Holiday